Orange-OpenSource/casskop/multi-casskop/Readme.md

 Multi-Casskop will be deployed in k8s-cluster-1, change your kubectl context to point to this cluster.

-In order to allow our Multi-CassKop controller having access to k8s-cluster-2 from k8s-cluster-1, we are going to uses [kubemcsa](https://github.com/admiraltyio/multicluster-service-account/releases/tag/v0.6.1) from [Admiralty](https://admiralty.io/) to be able to export secret from k8s-cluster-2 to k8s-cluster1
+In order to allow our Multi-CassKop controller to have access to k8s-cluster-2 from k8s-cluster-1, we are going to use [kubemcsa](https://github.com/admiraltyio/multicluster-service-account/releases/tag/v0.6.1) from [Admiralty](https://admiralty.io/) to be able to export secret from k8s-cluster-2 to k8s-cluster1